Configure utility services

 3. Manage the layout templates in the following ways:

-• To create a new layout, click Create Print Template and enter a name up to 50 characters in length and a description up to 120 characters in length.
+• To create a new layout, click Create Print Template and provide a name up to 50 characters in length and a description up to 120 characters in length.
 The characters < and > are filtered out.
-Choose the format—Image (PNG32) or PDF—and a layout (provided by your print service), and check the box to print the legend if your service includes a legend.
+Choose the format—Image (PNG32) or PDF—and a layout (provided by the print service), and check the box to print the legend if the service includes a legend.
 Click Create and click Save to save the new layout.

 • To view information about a template, click the information button Information next to the template.

 • To edit an existing template, click the edit button Edit next to the template and make your updates.
-Click Update to see your changes and click Save.
+Click Update to review your changes and click Save.

 • To delete an existing template, click the delete button Delete next to the template.